Bigfoot Family: Production

 Production for a sequel to The Son of Bigfoot, initially entitled Bigfoot Superstar, began shortly before the release of nWave Pictures' seventh animated feature film, The Queen's Corgi.
 The studio teased the production of the movie at the 2020 Paris Images Digital Summit.

 Music

 After providing the score for its predecessor, music band Puggy returned to score the soundtrack of Bigfoot Family.
 Puggy collaborated with Sylvie Hoarau for the single "Out in the Open" with the authorization of Sony Music, which is featured in the film during Adam's road trip to Alaska.

 Release

-In June 2020, Bigfoot Family premiered at the Annecy International Animation Film Festival in 15 June 2020.
+In June 2020, Bigfoot Family premiered at the Annecy International Animation Film Festival on 15 June 2020.
 At the festival, it was nominated for Best Animated Feature Film.
 The film later released in France and Belgium on 5 August 2020.

 Bigfoot Family premiered on Netflix, where it premiered as a "Netflix Original" in select territories, on 26 February 2021.
 It topped as the #1 movie on Netflix in the US, Canada, Australia, New Zealand, and the UK on its opening weekend, and remained as such in the US for six days in a row.